openwallet-foundation/owl-agent-test-harness/aries-backchannels/README.md

 ## The ACA-Py and Indy Influence

 Many of the BDD feature steps (and hence, backchannel requests) in the initial test cases map very closely to the ACA-Py "admin" API used by a controller to control an instance of an ACA-Py agent.
 This makes sense because both the ACA-Py admin API and the AATH test cases were defined based on the Aries RFCs.
 However, we are aware the alignment between the two might be too close and welcome recommendations for making the backchannel API more agnostic, easier for other CUTs.
 Likewise, as the test suite becomes ledger- and verifiable credential format-agnostic, we anticipate abstracting away the Indy-isms that are in the current test cases, making them test parameters versus explicit steps.

+The Google Sheet list of operations has that same influence, referencing things like `connection_id`, `cred_exchange_id` and so on.
+As new backchannels are developed, we welcome feedback on how to make the list of operations easier to maintain backchannels.